 Vaccines can help protect you, your loved ones, older adults near you, teachers, and essential workers from getting a respiratory infection.
 They can also cut down your symptom severity if you do get sick.
 Vaccines reduce the burden on our health care system by reducing the number of people who get COVID-19 or the flu.

-COVID-19 vaccines are now available.
-Experts expect the Food and Drug Administration (FDA) to authorize more COVID-19 vaccines as they complete clinical trials.
-Everyone who 12 years and older can get the vaccine at no cost.
 Visit vaccines.gov to find out where you can get the COVID-19 vaccine near you.
 Most people can get the COVID-19 vaccine with no issues.
 Allergic and adverse reactions are rare.

 2. Wear a mask.

+Postpone any unnecessary travel during the COVID-19 pandemic.
 See the CDC’s guidelines on how to protect yourself at specific locations and in certain situations, such as shops, public places, gatherings, and more.

 On days when pollen is low and air quality is good, open your windows to let in fresh air.
 Run your HVAC system as much as possible (especially when windows are closed).
 Use high efficiency air filters in your HVAC system and replace them at least every three months.

-8. Take care of your health.
+6. Take care of your health.

 Pollen (such as grass or ragweed pollen) may impact people across the U.S. too.
 Seasonal allergies can affect people with allergic asthma.
 If pollen allergies trigger asthma symptoms for you, be sure to follow your allergy treatment plan to keep your allergies under control to prevent asthma episodes or attacks.

-The CDC is recommending that people see their health care providers again.
 If you stopped seeing your allergist or getting allergy shots (immunotherapy) during the COVID-19 pandemic, consider making an appointment soon.
 Keeping up with your regular allergist visits is an important part of keeping your asthma controlled.

 The most important thing you can do is to keep your asthma under control.
 If your asthma is not under control, call your doctor right away.

 There are no data demonstrating that monitoring your pulse ox through an oximeter or smartphone app will help manage your asthma.
-As always, talk to your doctor about the best ways to monitor your symptoms and asthma control.6
+As always, talk with your doctor about the best ways to monitor your symptoms and asthma control.6

-Medical Review, Mitchell Grayson, MD, May 2021.
+Medical Review, July 2022 by Mitchell Grayson, MD

 1. Chhiba, K.D., Patel, G.B., Vu, T.H.T, Chen, M.M., Guo, A., Kudlaty, E., Mai, Q., Yeh, C., Muhammad, L.N., Harris, K.E., Bochner, B.S., Grammar, L.C., Greenberger, P.A., Kalhan, R., Kuang, F.L., Saltoun, C.A., Schleimer, R.P., Stevens, W.W., & Peters, A.T.
 (2020).
 Prevalence and characterization of asthma in hospitalized and non-hospitalized patients with COVID-19, Journal of Allergy and Clinical Immunology. https://doi.org/10.1016/j.jaci.2020.06.010.